sirca/bdkd_datastore/subprojects/README.md

 ## Samples

-More cluster compute examples
+More cluster compute examples, check the source code for more information.

-# Licensing
-BDKD Datastore is available under the Apache License (2.0).
-See the [LICENSE.md](../LICENSE.md) file.

-Copyright NICTA 2015.